Tyler Boyd Player Prop Bets for NFL Week 17 | Cincinnati vs. Kansas City 1/2/2022

 Recent Performances

-- In last week's matchup with the Ravens, Boyd caught three passes for 85 yards (28.3 yards per reception) and scored one touchdown while being targeted five times.
+- In last week's game against the Ravens, Boyd was targeted five times and recorded three catches for 85 yards (28.3 yards per catch) and scored one touchdown.

-- Boyd has hauled in 12 catches for 236 yards and two touchdowns over his last three outings.
-He was targeted 16 times and averages 78.7 receiving yards.
+- Boyd's stat line over his last three outings shows 12 catches for 236 yards and two touchdowns.
+He put up 78.7 receiving yards per game and was targeted 16 times.

 Boyd's Cincinnati Teammates